elasticdog/transcrypt/README.md

 Once transcrypt has stored the matching credentials, it will force a checkout of any exising encrypted files in order to decrypt them.

+### Rekeying

+Periodically, you may want to change the encryption cipher or password used to encrypt the files in your repository.
+You can do that easily with transcrypt's rekey option:

+    $ transcrypt --rekey

+> As a warning, rekeying will remove your ability to see historical diffs
+> of the encrypted files in plain text.
+Changes made with the new key will
+> still be visible, and you can always see the historical diffs in
+> encrypted form by disabling the text conversion filters:
+>
+>     $ git log --patch --no-textconv

+After rekeying, all clones of your repository should flush their transcrypt credentials, fetch and merge the new encrypted files via Git, and then re-configure transcrypt with the new credentials.

+    $ transcrypt --flush-credentials
+    $ git fetch origin
+    $ git merge origin/master
+    $ transcrypt -c aes-256-cbc -p 'the-new-password'

 ### Command Line Options

     transcrypt [option...]